adavoudi/MemorAI/README.md

 1. **Asynchronous Audio Generation:** A chain of Lambda functions orchestrates the complex, long-running task of generating audio reviews.
 This event-driven workflow ensures the user interface remains fast and responsive while the heavy lifting happens reliably in the background.
 2. **Custom API Logic:** Lambda also powers simple, direct API queries.
 For example, the `translate` function in our GraphQL API is a Lambda that takes text, calls Amazon Bedrock to get a translation, and returns the result directly to the user.

+### **Monitoring & Error Handling**

+We send all Lambda logs to CloudWatch and create one CloudWatch alarm for each Lambda function to track the number of errors in 5-minute windows.
+If the number of errors exceeds 1, we send a notification email to ensure rapid response to any issues.

 ## **Tech Stack & Architecture**